HasanAlpCaferoglu/HasanAlpCaferoglu/README.md

 <br/>

-- 💼 Currently, I am doing MSc at Bilkent University in the area of data science.
+Hi, I'm Alp, a passionate individual with a diverse background.
+I am second-year Computer Science MSc student at Bilkent University advised by Özgür Ulusoy.
+My research interests include natural language processing, reasoning and information retrieval.
+I am currently working on a machine translation task Text-to-SQL.
+Previously, I had the opportunity to work at ASELSAN for approximately 1.5 years, and I graduated from METU ME.

-- 🌱 I have worked as Full Stack Web Developer.
+- 🌱 For more information about me, you can visit my personal web page: alpcaferoglu.com
 - 📫 How to reach me alp.caferoglu@bilkent.edu.tr

 ### Contact with me: